Checkout icon

 Capture a payment. /capture /payments/{paymentPspReference}/captures

-If you don't know the status of a payment, refund or cancel the payment. /cancelOrRefund /payments/{paymentPspReference}/reversals
+If you do not know the status of a payment, refund or cancel the payment. /cancelOrRefund /payments/{paymentPspReference}/reversals

-Update the amount of an authorized payment. /adjustAuthorisation /payments/{paymentPspReference}/amountUpdates
+Update the amount of an authorized payment.
+Both synchronous and asynchronous flows are supported. /adjustAuthorisation /payments/{paymentPspReference}/amountUpdates

 For redirect payment methods, send payment data after the redirect.
 Not available. /payments/details